Corporate average fuel economy: Calculations of MPG overestimated

-The United States Environmental Protection Agency (EPA) laboratory measurements of MPG have consistently overestimated fuel economy of gasoline vehicles and underestimated diesel vehicles.
+The United States Environmental Protection Agency (EPA) laboratory measurements of MPG had consistently overestimated fuel economy of gasoline vehicles and underestimated diesel vehicles.
 John DeCicco, the automotive expert for the Environmental Defense Fund (EDF), estimated that this results in about 20% higher actual consumption than measured CAFE goals.
 Starting with 2008-model vehicles, the EPA has adopted a new protocol for estimating the MPG figures presented to consumers.
 The new protocol includes driving cycles more closely representative of today's traffic and road conditions, as well as increased air conditioner usage.
 This change does not affect how the EPA calculates CAFE ratings; the new protocol changes only the mileage estimates provided for consumer information.

 Low penalty

 Some critics argue that CAFE fines do not seem to be having much impact in the fuel economy drive.
-As noted in the 2007 United States Government Accountability Office Report to the Chairman of the U.S. Senate Committee on Commerce, Science, and Transportation (page 23) "Several experts stated that this is (penalties) not enough of a monetary incentive for manufacturers to comply with CAFE."
+As noted in the 2007 United States Government Accountability Office Report to the chairman of the U.S. Senate Committee on Commerce, Science, and Transportation (page 23) "Several experts stated that this is (penalties) not enough of a monetary incentive for manufacturers to comply with CAFE."
 For example, in 25 years, from 1983 to 2008, Mercedes-Benz paid penalties 21 times and BMW paid penalties 20 times.

-Currently, the CAFE penalty is US$55 per vehicle for every 1 mpg under the standard.
+From the 1997 through the 2018 model year, the CAFE penalty was US$55 per vehicle for every 1 MPG under the standard.
 For the year 2006 Mercedes-Benz drew a $30.3 million penalty for violating fuel economy standards by 2.2 MPG, or $122 per vehicle.
 According to the "fueleconomy.gov" website operated by the EPA, violating CAFE by 2.42 MPG means consuming an extra 27 oilbbl (1134 USgal) of mostly imported fuel in 10 years which is worth $3,490 (based on 45% highway, 55% city driving for 15000 mi annually, at a fuel price of $2.95 per gallon), which is 13.4% more than the target and also it means emitting an extra 14 Tons of CO_{2} in 10 years, which is 12.7% more.
 These numbers are based on comparison of 2010 Mercedes ML 350 4MATIC with CAFE Unadjusted Average Fuel Economy of 21.64 MPG (which met 2006 CAFE requirements of 21.6 MPG) and 2010 Mercedes ML 550 4MATIC with CAFE Unadjusted Average Fuel Economy of 19.22 MPG.
 So spending an extra $3,490 on mostly imported fuel and emitting an extra 14 tons of CO_{2} draws a penalty of only $122 for a single luxury car buyer, which is only 0.3% of the price of a $40,000 car (the average 2010 price of a luxury car).
 Several experts stated that this is not enough of a monetary incentive to comply with CAFE.